ibm-cloud-docs/logs-router/reference/retrieve-access-token.md

     ```
     {: pre}

-## Retrieving an access token with the API
+## How do I retrieve an access token with the API
 {: #retrieve-token-api}
 {: api}